MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-dataaccessintent-property.md

 ## Remarks

-This property works as a hint for the server, which will connect to the secondary replica if possible.
+This property applies to works as a hint for the server, which will connect to the secondary replica if possible.
 When a workload is executed against the replica, insert/delete/modify operations are not possible, so a new validation is introduced for ReadOnly objects – any of these operations will throw an exception at runtime (new compile-time validation will be added in the future).
 Objects that are only read from the database can utilize replicas.S

 From the client, the property value can be overwritten by using page **9880 Database Access Intent List** page.